-Bridget Steel-Jessop: Mapping stitched memories
+Bridget Steel-Jessop: Mapping memories in stitch

 Art as sanctuary

-In many ways, at school, I felt a failure and art became a sanctuary – the only place I wanted to go.
-I remember it as one of the few lessons where I got approval from the teacher.
-Of course, the art we covered was very basic – mainly focused on drawing and painting – but through the school art trips, it introduced me to the one thing I could succeed in.
+I remember art being one of the few lessons where I got approval from the teacher.
+Of course, the art we covered was very basic – mainly focused on drawing and painting – but through the school art trips it introduced me to the one thing I could succeed in.

 Then I took a textile focused art degree at Wolverhampton.
 This course was industry-funded and, on reflection, I struggled with the technical components because, by this time, I was beginning to realise I wanted to be a hand-maker.
-The course included three placements which typically were focused around the industrial processes of weaving and fabric production.
+The course included three placements, which typically were focused around the industrial processes of weaving and fabric production.

-By the end of my degree, I concluded I wanted to be a tapestry weaver despite my final year business case proving beyond a doubt that this would not be a lucrative endeavour!
-With hindsight, I should have never attempted to be a designer!
+By the end of my degree I concluded I wanted to be a tapestry weaver, despite my final year business case proving beyond a doubt that this would not be a lucrative endeavour!
+With hindsight I should have never attempted to be a designer!

 Upon leaving university the demand for medieval tapestry workers proved to be everything I had anticipated, so I ended up on a training scheme learning to be an upholsterer.
-This was like a 1990’s version of the modern-day Repair Shop made so popular on TV; old decrepit furniture would arrive, and my rather grumpy and unenthusiastic mentor would show me how to bring new life to these unloved items.
+This was like a 1990s’ version of the modern-day Repair Shop made so popular on TV.
+Old decrepit furniture would arrive, and my rather grumpy and unenthusiastic mentor would show me how to bring new life to these unloved items.
 I loved the fabric manipulation, glueing, stapling, the physical putting back together.

-After the training scheme, I then took a job at MacIntyre, a charity that aims to empower people with learning disabilities or autism.
+After the training scheme I then took a job at MacIntyre, a charity that aims to empower people with learning disabilities or autism.
 Teaching in the art studio provided me with an opportunity to give back to others, creating space for growth and learning.
 I learnt many new skills of empathy and tolerance.

-On a personal level, I have always found that externalizing thoughts gives an opportunity to look again and maybe see things differently.
+On a personal level I have always found that externalising thoughts gives an opportunity to look again and maybe see things differently.

 Of course, there was also quite a long spell, when raising my son, during which I took jobs that just fitted the working-mother model.
 I was always able to steer these jobs towards an artistic outlet in one way or another, and there was always plenty of time to take my son to galleries.